alankent/magento2devbox-skeleton/README.md

     brew tap eugenmayer/dockersync
     brew install eugenmayer/dockersync/unox

-For Mac, create a "profile" file in `~/.unison/m2devbox-{myproj}.prf` ({myproj}
+Use the provided shell script to start up Unison.
+This shell script creates a Unison "profile" file in `~/.unison/m2devbox-{myproj}.prf` ({myproj}
-is the current directory name) by running the following command.
+is the current directory name) then starts up Unison in file watching mode.

-    ./m2unison-profile

-To continuously synchronize files, run

-    unison -repeat watch m2devbox-{myproj}
+    ./m2unison.sh

 It is recommended to run Unison in a separate Terminal window so you can refer to its output if you ever need to do troubleshooting.
 This is also useful when synchronizing a large number of files for the first time to know when the copy has completed.

-If you ever restart the Docker containers, you may need to rerun `m2unison-profile` as the profile file containers the SSH port number used by the Unison container from the `docker-compose.yml` file.
-(Alternatively, use the `2223:22` syntax to lock down the SSH port number in `docker-composer.yml` so the port number does not change.)
+If you ever restart the Docker containers, you may need to rerun `m2unison.sh` to pick up any port number changes.

 **Windows**